 ¶101 How to protect DSRC.
 Impossible to know at the time these comments are filed whether U-NII devices can successfully operate in the band without producing harmful interference to DSRC.

-[¶97 Need position on: FCC proposal to apply the same U-NII-3 rules (as modified here) to U-NII-4: max output power is lesser of 1 Watt and 17 dBm+10Log (B) where B is 26 dB emission bandwidth; antenna gain requirements is 6 dBi for non point to point and 23 dBi for point to point (power and power spectral density reduction is applied if antenna gain exceeds these values).
+[¶97 Accept the FCC proposal to apply the same U-NII-3 rules (as modified here) to U-NII-4: max output power is lesser of 1 Watt and 17 dBm+10Log (B) where B is 26 dB emission bandwidth; antenna gain requirements is 6 dBi for non point to point and 23 dBi for point to point (power and power spectral density reduction is applied if antenna gain exceeds these values).
 Max power spectral density should not exceed 17 dBm in any 1 megahertz band and OOBE from band edge to 10 megahertz above or below the band edge should not exceed an eIRP limit of – 17 dBm/MHz and for frequencies 10 MHz or greater, emissions should not exceed EIRP of – 27 dBm/MHz]97 use cases supporting 1W

 5 GHz contiguous spectrum from 5150-5925 MHz is essential to robust implementation of next generation Wi-Fi technology, i.e. IEEE 802.11ac effectively utilizing the capabilities the technology to the fullest.
 Opening the U-NII-4 band in conjunction with the U-UNII-2B band would greatly help in achieving this objective.